-Truth is, the polenta is pretty filling so you don't need to go all out on the appetizers like we did.
+Mind you the polenta is pretty filling so you don't need to go all out on the appetizers like we did.
+In all honesty, we think creamy polenta on its own can truly be a winner.
 But then we like to have a lot of flavor happening at our parties and all of these recipes make for delicious leftovers!
 And, of course, you'll want to include lots of toppings to up the flavor!
 We included both pesto and romesco sauce as well as loads of pine nuts, roasted garlic, slow-roasted tomatoes, Parmigiano-Reggiano cheese, and top notch sea salt and olive oil for shaving over the top.

-Here's what we served and how to recreate it:
+Here's what we served and how to recreate some of the best polenta recipes:

-The truth is there really aren't many rules when it comes to a polenta party.
-The old school way to do this would be to pour polenta directly onto a wooden table and then top it with a braise or sugo.
+The truth is when you travel to Italy you'll see that there aren't many rules when it comes to a polenta party.
+The old school way to throw a polenta party in Italy this would be to pour the creamy polenta directly onto a wooden table and then top it with a braise or sugo.
 But I say do what you please!
 Pour the polenta on a long wooden plank like we did or even get wood slices and top with parchment paper for invididual servings.

-I'd suggest doing one vegetarian and one meat main so that everyone is satisified.
-Aside from there it's up to you.
+I'd suggest doing leaning into the Italian-inspired recipes.
+Aside from that make sure you have at least one vegetarian and one meat main so that everyone is satisified.
+Then it's up to you.
 Of course, choosing slow-cooked dishes are best since they can be made a day or two ahead.
 Speaking of, I make the polenta a day ahead or morning of and then slowly warm it in a slow cooker, whisking in any water as needed to make it pourable but not soupy.

 Polenta Party Menu